Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 - Because of ancient arms-accomplished seizure of land by the most physically powerful... and the subsequent arms-induced blessing of the seizures by power-ordained "ministers of God," royal deeds to land were written as assumedly God-approved and guaranteed covenants.
 - Landlordism has become an accepted phenomenon as seemingly inevitable as the weather.
 - ***“Land “ownership” and its omni-dependent comprehensive thing-ownership involvements and their legal-documents-perpetuations constitute the largest socioeconomic custom error presently being maintained by a large world affairs-affecting segment of humanity.”***
-- ***“What is new is that humanity has gone as far as it can go with this significant error and is in final examination as to whether it can free itself from its misconditioned reflex straightjacket in time to pull out of its greatest-in-all-history, error-occasioned tailspinning into eternity.
+- ***“What is new is that humanity has gone as far as it can go with this significant error and is in final examination as to whether it can free itself from its misconditioned reflex straitjacket in time to pull out of its greatest-in-all-history, error-occasioned tailspinning into eternity.
 We do have both the knowledge and the technical means to do so if we do it quickly enough.”***
 - In non-coincidental timing laying another piece of groundwork for the [[10 Year Grand Strategy]], on March 30, 2023, the Vatican formally repudiated the [[Doctrine Of Discovery]] upon which North Americans came to dispossess the Native American stewards of God’s land.
 - While the Vatican had no jurisdiction over [[Turtle Island]] then, or now, the only apparent source of authority justifying the American confiscation of [[Turtle Island]] from the Indigenous tribes has now been invalidated, which invalidates the Supreme Court decisions based upon it.
 - The Vatican said in the statement: “The Catholic Church therefore repudiates those concepts that fail to recognize the inherent human rights of Indigenous peoples, including what has become known as the legal and political [[Doctrine Of Discovery]].”